LifeMC/LifeMC-API/README.md

 - **Cache System.** Saves all users to a cache map.
 Second time when you use the user, the user is returned from cache map.
 - **High Performance & Feature Rich.** Faster than you need!
 All features are available via easy methods.

+# Requirements
+- Java 8 is required for Life-API.
+If you are running Java 7, upgrade it.
+You should have no problems with it.
+(Upgrading from Java 7 to Java 8 is not causes problems in general.
+Just upgrade and test it.)

 # How to install?
 - First, download the latest release <a href="https://github.com/LifeMC/LifeMC-API/releases/latest/">here</a>.
 - After the download, create your Java Project in your IDE.
 And, add LifeAPI.jar to your Build Path (or classpath)